-The Office on Aging is a program in the OC Community Services (OCCS) division, which serves special population groups such as older adults, caregivers, persons with disabilities, veterans, and the under/unemployed in Orange County.
-OCCS is comprised of the following divisions: Office on Aging, Workforce & Economic Development (WEDD), and the Veterans Service Office (VSO).
-In addition to the Office on Aging, the following agencies are among the major public-sector providers of important services for Orange County's older adult population.
+The OoA is a program in the OC Community Services (OCCS) division, which serves special population groups such as older adults, caregivers, persons with disabilities, veterans, and the under/unemployed in Orange County.
+OCCS is comprised of the following divisions: Office on Aging, Workforce & Economic Development Division (WEDD), and the Veterans Service Office (VSO).
+In addition to the OoA the following agencies are among the major public-sector providers of important services for Orange County's older adult population.